isabella232/aspnet-mailboxsync-sample/02_FolderSync.md

 | SkipToken        | Optional nullable property that is updated during pagination to store the skip token                       |

-### 2. MailService
-A class that abstracts all the requests to the graph explorer so that the requests can be reusable everywhere in the solution.

-### 3. DataService
-A class that abstracts all the storage functions.
-The current implementation is to a json file which is not recommended for production.
-You can use DocumentDb [DocumentDb](https://azure.microsoft.com/en-us/resources/videos/introduction-to-azure-documentdb)

 ## Get Mail Folders
 This results in a call to get the signed in user's mailfolder.